trans-travel/trans-travel/us/wv.md

    under 18 is illegal, unless the person has "severe" gender dysphoria, which requires a specific process to document the dysphoria and contains other limitations on the care available.
+ * If [SB299](https://legiscan.com/WV/text/SB299/2025) is signed by the govenor, all medical transition for people under 18 years old woudl be illegal.
+(Updated Apr.
+17, 2025)
  * Federal regulations protecting trans people in were blocked in West Virginia due to the Tennessee v Becerra preliminary injunction on July 3, 2024.
 Thus trans people do not have many of the federal